- The Windows 10 black screen after login usually occurs after upgrading your OS.

-- If your desktop does not appear after 30 seconds, try pressing Windows Key + P and then press the down arrow key twice and hit Enter.
+- If your desktop does not appear after 30 seconds, try pressing Windows Key + P, press the Down Arrow key twice, and hit Enter.

-Solution 2 – Disable Fast Boot on your PC
+3. Disable Fast Boot on your PC

 - Restart your PC several times during the boot sequence.

 - Press Windows Key + S and type power settings.

 - Scroll down to the Related settings section and click Additional power settings.

-- When Power Options window appears, click Choose what the power button does option from the left pane.
+- When the Power Options window appears, click Choose what the power button does option from the left pane.